imostafaabobakr/TestProject/README.md

 3. reviews
 4. books
 <!-- -->
-each entity is managed using the following Methods :
+each entity is managed using the following endpoints:
 - **get** method used to get all the elements of the entity
 - **get using specifed id** get the data about a specifc element
 - **patch** update data of an entity